◦ Sorry, we do not accept insurance, but HSA/FSA cards are welcome ◦

 Acupuncturist applying pressure on a man's hand

-Tui Na, also known as Chinese Massage, is a therapeutic massage technique rooted in traditional Chinese medicine.
+Acupressure is a therapeutic massage technique rooted in traditional Chinese medicine.
 It encompasses a range of manual techniques, including pressing, kneading, rolling, and stretching, to the body's muscles and acupressure points.

 Acupuncturist applying pressure on a man's hand

-— Oriental Medicine
+— Acupuncture and Eastern Medicine

 Frequently Asked Questions